 Her background is in media and public relations and has a keen interest in cooperative living and to advise and help individuals regarding housing issues

-Edmund O'Shea is a Fellow of the Royal Institute of the Architects of Ireland (RIAI), holds a Masters Degree in Urban and Building Conservation, UCD 1991 and is a retired college lecturer.
+Edmund is a Fellow of the Royal Institute of the Architects of Ireland (RIAI), holds an MA in Urban and Building Conservation, and is a retired college lecturer.

 He is a former examiner in professional practice for membership of the RIAI and a former expert witness in court, arbitration, mediation and conciliation cases related to the property and building industries.
-He is currently a member of the Buildings Committee Archdiocese of Dublin and Chair of Diocesan Sacred Art and Architecture and Historic Churches Commission.
-His current interests include mentoring, research in Fourth Age Education, product design, and the Royal Irish Constabulary.
+He is a member of the Buildings Committee Archdiocese of Dublin and Chair of Diocesan Sacred Art and Architecture and Historic Churches Commission.

 Carol has over 25 years’ experience working for leading European Financial Institutions and specialises in Commercial Real Estate and Infrastructure financing.
-Currently based in Dublin, she has also worked in London, Munich, Paris, Stuttgart and Singapore.
-She is currently Branch Manager of FM-WM Service Company, Dublin Branch.
+Currently based in Dublin, she has also worked in London, Munich, Paris, Stuttgart and, Singapore.
+She is currently the Branch Manager of FM-WM Service Company, Dublin.
 She holds an MSc in Investment and Treasury from DCU and completed the Diploma in Corporate Governance at the Michael Smurfit Graduate Business School.

 John lives in south county Dublin and works in the retail industry.